 2. Johnnie Fox’s

 Johnnie Fox’s, estimated in 1798, is one of Ireland’s oldest and most famous pubs.
 The traditionally Irish exterior warmly welcomes you to its open arms.
-The pub is full of memorabilia from over the past 200 years.
-It is considered a living museum by its owners and locals.
+The pub is full of memorabilia from over the past 200 years and is considered a living museum by its owners and locals.
+You’ll find plenty of tasty Irish drinks to enjoy while here.

 The bar has live music seven days a week and the ever-popular Hooley Irish Dancing.
 You’ll enjoy the menu that has traditional Irish dishes as well as fresh seafood.
 There is also an onsite bakery that ensures fresh bread and desserts daily.